Axon-Shield/DNSWatcher/context/development-workflow.md

 # Development Workflow Context

 ## Context-Aware Development Rules
-DNSWatcher uses intelligent, context-aware development patterns that automatically determine the appropriate tools and actions based on the type of feature being implemented.
+DNSWatcher uses intelligent, context-aware development patterns.
+Any code change MUST be accompanied by context documentation updates in the `context/` folder in the same commit.

 ## Repository Status
 - **Organization**: Axon-Shield